SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 Sometimes you need to work outside of the bounds of safety --- for example, because of limitations of the language or standard library --- so Swift also provides unsafe versions of some APIs.
-When you use types or methods whose name includes the word "unsafe", you take on the responsibility for safety.
+When you use types or methods whose name includes words like "unsafe", "unchecked", or "unmanaged", you take on the responsibility for safety.

 Safe code in Swift can still encounter errors and unexpected failures,